 The district will use the One Call Now system to inform parents/guardians.
 Please go to the district's homepage under Parents Tab and register to be included in these calls.
-This system will also be used for general announcement calls, for example a reminder of parent/teacher conferences or other important school information.
+This system will also be used for general announcement calls.